Your Child's Asthma: Peak Flow Meters, Oximeters, and Spirometers

 is triggered by exercise, as directed by your child's provider.

-This is a clue that his or her airways are starting to narrow.
-Your child may begin
+This is a clue that their airways are starting to narrow.
+Your child may begin to

-to have mild symptoms.
-Your child may be coughing, feeling tired, feeling short of
+have mild symptoms.
+Your child may be coughing, feeling tired, feeling short of breath,

-breath, or feeling like his or her chest is tightening.
-These symptoms may keep your
+or feeling like their chest is tightening.
+These symptoms may keep your child from

-child from their normal activities or from sleeping well.
-To keep your child's peak
+their normal activities or from sleeping well.
+To keep your child's peak flow numbers

-flow numbers from getting worse and get your child's asthma back under control, you
+from getting worse and get your child's asthma back under control, you'll need to:

-Keep using the controller medicine as your child's provider has ordered and stay away
+Keep using the controller medicine as your child's healthcare provider has ordered.

 Use the reliever medicine as ordered by your child's provider.

-Make sure your child is using his or her inhaler and spacer correctly.
+Make sure your child is using their inhaler and spacer correctly.

 Readings in this zone are a medical emergency.
-You will need to get help right away.
+You'll need to get help right away.

 This means there is severe narrowing of the airways.
 Your child may be coughing, very

 short of breath, and wheezing.
-Your child may also have problems walking and talking.
+They may also have problems walking and talking.
+Have

-Have your child take their reliever medicine and call your child's provider.
-Or go
+your child take their reliever medicine.
+And call your child's provider.
+Or go to

 How is a personal best peak flow measured?